frederiksemmel/linicrypt_symmetries/no_nonces.typ

 We want to see if the conjecture can correctly reproduce previous classifications of the PGV compression functions.
-Linicrypt can explain most of the previous categorizations, except for the Permutation attack and the 5 flawed backward attackable functions.
+Linicrypt can explain most of the previous categorizations, xcept for the Permutation attack and the 5 flawed backward attackable functions.
 TODO add a summary of the last section of my master's thesis that goes into detail.

 Now I will try to tackle these last missing functions with the help of #ref(<conjecture-no-nonces-v2>).